-Now that you understand the difference between clicking the upper or lower half of a clip, you'll continue working with the same clip as you use the Edit Selection tool for trimming a clip.
+Now that you understand the difference between clicking the upper or lower half of a clip, you'll continue working with the same clip as you use the multi-tool for trimming a clip.

-Using Live Preview as a Guide in Edit Selection Mode
+Using Live Preview as a Guide in Focus Mode

-When working in Edit Selection mode, the current edit selection takes priority over most everything else, including the viewer.
-In fact, with DaVinci Resolve 17, there is even a live video preview in the viewer whenever you drag a clip, marker, or selection range.
+When working in Focus mode, the current selection takes priority over most everything else, including the viewer.
+In fact, with DaVinci Resolve 18, there is even a live video preview in the viewer whenever you drag a clip, marker, or selection range.
 Additionally, JKL key navigation offers independent playhead controls with live feedback as usual in the viewer.
-Seeing is believing, so let's take a minute to test drive some of the edit selection navigation and live preview options.
+Seeing is believing, so let's take a minute to test drive some of the Focus mode navigation and live preview options.